kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 10     2008  1  3  4 1620 1620 1639 1655 WN  810 N648SW   79  95   70  -16    0 IND MCI  451    3    6   0 <NA>   0 <NA> <NA> <NA> <NA> <NA>
 ```

-Notice the conversion to data frame (optional) and the fact that he column names are not particularly meaningful, we can't process headers
+Notice the conversion to data frame (optional) and the fact that the column names are not particularly meaningful, we can't process headers
 just yet.

 If you want the full power and extensibility of the IO subsystem, you can create new formats with `make.input.format` and